 By now, we know how to change the image by using Replace image.
 Changing the text should be easy by now as well.

 How can you change the social media links?
 Select the piece of text that you'd like to make clickable.
 Go to Insert in the menu bar and select Link.
 Now you can paste the URL you'd like to link to.
 You can also use the link feature to link to different slides in the presentation.

 Tip: In the future, instead of using the menu bar, you could also use the shortcut CMD+K for Mac or CTRL+K for Windows computers to insert a link.

 Time to finish the design of the slide.
 You can use the finished design below as a guideline.

-> As you see, Google Slides is an excellent presentation software alternative to quickly have a presentation ready using themes.
-Here is our final set of slide designs for reference:
+As you see, Google offers excellent presentation software alternative to quickly have a presentation ready using custom Google Slides themes.
+Here's our final set of slide designs for reference:

 Discover more great Google Slides themes on Envato Market with new designs trending weekly.
 Don't forget that Envato Elements is an all-you-can-download site for procuring the best custom Google Slides themes.

 Also, if you're looking for some final advice to get your presentation straightened out, I recommend taking a look at the following article.
 It helps you understand how an efficient presentation is designed.